HomeRising BallersScholes like Scott

 Playing career so far

-Hailing from Guernsey, while this certainly isn’t a new comparison by any stretch of the imagination, Alex Scott is regularly likened to Manchester City winger Jack Grealish when describing his style of play.
+Hailing from Guernsey, while this certainly isn’t a new comparison by any stretch of the imagination, Alex Scott is regularly likened to former Manchester United midfielder and legend Paul Scholes, when describing his style of play.

-In fact, one could argue that at 18, Scott is a much better all-around footballer than Grealish was at that age, but development isn’t linear so it’s difficult to tell whether the teenager will reach the heights of a Grealish or not.
+In fact, one could argue that at such a young age, Scott is already exceeding expectations compared to Scholes at that age, albeit with a smaller club.
+But the development isn’t linear so it’s difficult to tell whether the teenager will reach the heights of a Scholes or not.

-After making his debut off the bench in April 2021, Scott has quickly become a mainstay at Ashton Gate under Nigel Pearson.
-This season he has featured 32 times so far, producing 4 assists.
+After making his debut off the bench in April 2021, Scott has become the first player to be named in the Bristol City lineup under Nigel Pearson.
+In the 2022/23 season he had featured 38 times so far, producing half a dozen assists.
 He caught the eye of Bristol scouts as a 16-year-old playing for Guernsey, following unsuccessful spells as a kid with Southampton and Bournemouth.
 From there it has been a steady development through the ranks at Ashton Gate and through the England age groups.

 In the next couple of months he continued to make steady progress in the first team, being eased into senior football by former Leicester manager, Nigel Pearson.
 Now a fully-fledged member of the squad, Alex is starting to turn heads and gain the recognition his performances so duly deserve.